COLA: COarse-LAbel multi-source LiDAR semantic segmentation for autonomous driving: Introduction

 Overall, the goal of this work is to highlight the effectiveness of multi-source strategies, and we can summarize its contributions as follows:

-\begin{itemize} \item We re-introduce COLA, a relabelling strategy that allows for the easy implementation of multi-source training for LiDAR semantic segmentation for autonomous driving. \item We propose the first multi-source domain generalization method, called COLA-DG, for LiDAR semantic segmentation for autonomous driving. \item We propose a multi-source semantic segmentation strategy to improve source-to-source performances, called COLA-S2S. \item We update the study of multi-source pre-training, called COLA-PT, in comparison with more recent works and a wider variety of models. \end{itemize}
+\begin{itemize} \item We re-introduce COLA, a relabelling strategy that allows for the easy implementation of multi-source training for LiDAR semantic segmentation for autonomous driving. \item We propose the first multi-source domain generalization method, COLA-DG, for LiDAR semantic segmentation for autonomous driving. \item We propose a multi-source semantic segmentation strategy to improve source-to-source performances, called COLA-S2S. \item We update the study of multi-source pre-training, called COLA-PT, by comparing it with more recent works and a wider variety of models. \end{itemize}